WGLab/InterVar/README.md

 # InterVar
-A bioinformatics software tool for clinical interpretation of genetic variants by the ACMG-AMP 2015 guideline
+A bioinformatics software tool for clinical interpretation of genetic variants by the ACMG-AMP 2015 guidelines

 ## SYNOPSIS